cloud-gov/cg-site/content/intro/pricing/rates.md

 Managed services are those which cloud.gov will spin up instantly and run on your behalf.
 You pay for the resources they consume and our efforts to provide them as a service.

-The price of each service is different and they are billed by the service instance.
-You can see the price of each service instances offered by running `cf marketplace`.
-(We'll include this information directly here soon.)
+The pricing for each service is different and they are billed by the service instance.
+You can see the rate for each type of service instance offered by running `cf marketplace`.
+(We'll include this information directly here in future.)

+**Note:** *We are still determining the rates for some services.
+We will ensure users of those services are aware of the rates when they are set, and they will not be charged before then.*

 Services instances are billed per quarter, tallied monthly and serverable.

 ---

-Note: This pricing includes any services created through cloud.gov.
+This pricing includes any services created through cloud.gov.
 18F Infrastructure might offer/bill additional IaaS services separately depending on your project needs.

 <!--
 TODO
 ---

 - Create buildpack page with list and compliance trade-offs
-- TCO statement (red/not-included stuff)
 - Link to terminology page
 - Add examples
 -->